manu-maurya/PRINTit-showcase/README.md

 ## 🔒 Why is there no code here?

-Printit is a live startup product.
+printerQ is a live startup product.
 To protect our **Intellectual Property (IP)** and business logic, the source code is kept private.

 This repository serves as a **technical showcase** of the architecture, UI/UX, and system design.